‘Microsoft Flight Simulator’ players have been flying to Epstein Island

 One of the game’s selling points is how it uses Bing Maps to digitally render a recreation of earth.
 Due to this, players have been investigating various landmarks – Epstein’s island being a main one.

-Esports reporter Rob Breslau shared an image of the island, with various players gathered online.
+Esports reporter Rob Breslau shared an image of the island on Twitter, which showed various players online gathered on the isle.
 Breslau stated that “people are gathering at Epstein’s island in Microsoft Flight Simulator and solving this case ourselves.”

 people are gathering at Epstein's island in Microsoft Flight Simulator and solving this case ourselves pic.twitter.com/r9bUFXYojA